canonical/k8s-operator/docs/releases/stable/index.md

       architectures: [amd64]
 ```

-So create a py38 environment, and freeze those libraries
+Create a python 3.8 environment, and freeze the libraries.
-Then create a PR to merge into the release branch
+Then create a PR to merge into the release branch.

 Task:
 ```sh